Higher Siegel--Weil formula for unitary groups: the non-singular terms: Springer theory for Hermitian torsion sheaves

 In this section we extend the construction in \S\ref{sec: springer} to the case of Hermitian torsion sheaves.
 The main output is a perverse sheaf $\Spr^{\Herm}_{2d}$ on the moduli stack of Hermitian torsion sheaves with an action of $W_{d}:=(\Z/2\Z)^{d}\rtimes S_{d}$.
 We will compare the stalks and Frobenius trace functions of $\Spr^{\Herm}_{2d}$ with those of $\Spr_{d}$.

 As in \S\ref{sec: springer}, $X$ is a smooth curve over $k$ (not necessarily projective or connected).
-Let $\nu: X'\to X$ be a finite map of degree $2$ that is assumed to be {\em generically \'etale}.
+Recall from \S \ref{ssec: notation} that $\nu: X'\to X$ is a finite map of degree $2$ that is assumed to be {\em generically \'etale} (and $X'$ is smooth over $k$).
 We develop the Hermitian Springer theory in this generality.
 Starting from \S\ref{ss:Wd act} we will assume $\nu$ to be \'etale, which is the case needed for proving the main theorem.
 Let $\s\in\Gal(X'/X)$ be the nontrivial involution.